Mastrave - Summary

-This project is not part of the GNU Project.
+This group is not part of the GNU Project.

 About Mastrave: history, aim and copyright information

-Mastrave is a library of subroutines written in order to be as far as possible compatible with both the GNU Octave and Matlab computing environments.
+Mastrave is a library of subroutines written in order to be as compatible as possible with both GNU Octave and MATLAB computing environments.
 The Mastrave project attempts to allow a more effective, quick interoperability between them by using a reasonably well documented wrap around their main incompatibilities and by promoting a reasonably general idiom based on their common, stable syntagms.
-It aims to build a solid layer of coherently designed utilities on top of the already valuable abstraction provided by these computing environments.
+It aims to build a solid layer of coherently designed utilities on top of the already valuable abstraction provided by these computing environments -- to minimize the roughness of the learning curve to pass through to think and implement non-trivial scientific contributions.
+This is done by also promoting the systematic adoption of lightweight semantic constraints to enable concise and reliable implementations of models according to the paradigm of semantic array programming.
+There are a couple of underlying ideas: library design is language design and vice versa (Bell labs); language notation is definitely a "tool of thought" (Iverson), in the sense that there is a feedback between programming/mathematical notation and the ability to think new scientific insights.
+And perhaps ethic ones.

 Knowledge and culture freedom